General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Lipschitz continuous solution of the CAP in closed-form

 \textbf{Remark 3 - } Although not needed for Proposition 2, in practice it is convenient to add a third condition to $b(\tau_d)$ that is

-which ensures that under the condition that all actuators have components orthogonal to $K_b$ that are sufficiently large, the mapping \eqref{eq:BestForm} coincide with $F^*$ $ \Box$
+which ensures that under the condition that all actuators have components orthogonal to $K_b$ that are sufficiently large, the mapping \eqref{eq:OurSolutionLCAP} coincide with $F^*$ $ \Box$

-\textbf{Remark 4 - } The vector $K_b$ can be interpreted as a "rest configurations" of the actuators which produces zero total force/torque but where all the actuators are producing some thrust.
+\textbf{Remark 4 - } The vector $K_b$ can be interpreted as a ``rest configurations" of the actuators which produces zero total force/torque but where all the actuators are producing some thrust.
 Following the observation of Remark 3, if multiple choices are possible, it is convenient to select $K_{b}$ in such a way that is orthogonal to the ``typical" optimal configurations of the actuators.
 A possible way to compute $K_b$ is by solving the following optimization problem.

-where ${\tau}^j, j=1,..,n_{typical}$ are the ``typical" configurations of large forces requested by the vehicle (e.g. forward force in $x$ for a ship, vertical thrust in $z$ for a multirotor, etc).
+where ${\tau}^j, j=1,..,n_{typical}$ are the ``typical" directions of large forces requested by the vehicle (e.g. forward force in $x$ for a ship, vertical thrust in $z$ for a multirotor, etc).
+This additional constraint allows the designer to separate the ``useful" thrust that contributes to $\tau_d$ and ``smoothing" thrust that ensures Lipschitz continuity of the actuators orientation references.
 Note that depending the number of actuators and the number of ``typical" configurations selected, the problem may become infeasible as it reduces the search space, thus the number of these ``typical" configurations must be chosen appropriately.
-Although \eqref{BestDirection} is not convex, the problem is still reasonably solvable offline. $ \Box$ \\ \textbf{Remark 5 - } An example of function $b(\tau_d)$ which satisfies Proposition 2 is
+Although \eqref{eq:BestDirection} is not convex, the problem is still reasonably solvable offline.
+Note that in the case of failure or disturbances acting on the system, depending how many extra actuators and smoothing direction are available, it is possible to pre-compute offline auxiliary directions to fall back depending of the scenario.$ \Box$